rougin/authsum/README.md

 #### `JwtSource`

-The `JwtSource` class is a special class checks the authentication of a user using [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token):
+The `JwtSource` class is a special class that checks a user's authentication using [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token):

 ``` php
 // index.php